Similar Artists

 Sly & The Family Stone

-Sly & the Family Stone were an important and influential band from Vallejo, California, United States.
-Active from 1966 until 1975, the… read moreSly & the Family Stone were an important and influential band from Vallejo, California, United States.
+Sly & the Family Stone were a band from Vallejo, California, United States.
+Active from 1966 until 1975, the band was pivotal in the de… read moreSly & the Family Stone were a band from Vallejo, California, United States.
 Active from 1966 until 1975, the band was pivotal in the development of soul, funk and psychedelia.
-Headed by singer, songwriter, … read moreSly & the Family Stone were an important and influential band from Vallejo, California, United States.
+Headed by singer, songwriter, record producer, and multi-… read moreSly & the Family Stone were a band from Vallejo, California, United States.
 Active from 1966 until 1975, the band was pivotal in the development of soul, funk and psychedelia.
-Headed by singer, songwriter, record producer, and multi-instrumentalist Sly Stone, and co… read more -
+Headed by singer, songwriter, record producer, and multi-instrumentalist Sly Stone, and containing several of his fam… read more -

 Eddie Hazel